awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-ecs-ec2.md

 # Getting started with Amazon ECS using Amazon EC2<a name="getting-started-ecs-ec2"></a>

-Amazon Elastic Container Service \(ECS\) is a fast and highly scalable container management service that makes it easy to launch and manage your containers\.
-There are two launch types\.
-One leverages Fargate to host your containers on a serverless infrastructure managed by Amazon ECS\.
-The other offers more control by allowing you to host your tasks on a cluster of EC2 instances\.
+Amazon Elastic Container Service \(Amazon ECS\) is a fast and highly scalable container management service that makes it easy to launch and manage your containers\.
 For a broad overview on Amazon ECS, see [What is Amazon Elastic Container Service?](Welcome.md)\.

 Get started with Amazon ECS using the EC2 launch type by registering a task definition, creating a cluster, and creating a service in the Amazon ECS console\.